bobdavies2000/OpenCVB/README.md

         -   CodeConvert.ai reworked their website and it stopped working.
     -   Drop in algorithm count is due to removing translations.
 -   Options derive from ‘OptionParent’ and no longer count as algorithms.
-    -   Options previously derived from TaskParent and counted.
+    -   Options previously derived from TaskParent and added to the count.
-    -   Moving to OptionParent also contributed to the reduced algorithm count.
+    -   Moving to OptionParent means options do not add to the algorithm count.
 -   The Line.vb algorithms were reviewed and improved.
     -   Lines, once computed, are available to all algorithms in task.lpList.
     -   Lines are now collected across frames using the motion mask.